U.S. Supreme Court lets Trump use disputed funds for border wall

 The administration has said it plans to redirect $6.7 billion from the Departments of Defense and Treasury toward wall construction under the emergency declaration after failing to convince Congress to provide the money, including the $2.5 billion in Pentagon funding.
 Congress earlier failed to provide $5.7 billion in wall funding demanded by Trump in a showdown in which the president triggered a 35-day partial shutdown of the federal government that ended in January.

+The administration said a court decision was needed quickly because it needs to spend the money before the end of September, when the federal government’s fiscal year ends.

+Trump made the border wall a major 2016 campaign promise.
+The wall is part of his hardline immigration policies that are central to his 2020 re-election bid.
+Trump has said the wall is needed to curb illegal immigration and drug trafficking across the southern border.
+Democrats have called the wall immoral, ineffective and expensive.

-The case arose from a challenge to Trump’s action brought by Sierra Club, a leading environmental group, and the Southern Border Communities Coalition, a group advocating for people living in border areas.
+The Southern Border Communities Coalition, a group advocating for people living in border areas, joined the Sierra Club in suing to try to block Trump’s action.

 The challengers have said the wall would be disruptive to the environment in part because it could worsen flooding problems and have a negative impact on wildlife.